 Some homes are more susceptible to hosting snakes than others, especially those located near grassy fields or heavily wooded areas.
 The most obvious way to know if your lawn is hosting garter snakes is if you spot one slithering around your yard.

-While Terminix may not treat for snakes, contact us for more info on our offerings.
+While Terminix does not treat, trap or remove snakes, contact us for more info on our service offerings.